ReniMagbagbeola/ReniMagbagbeola.github.io/hireme.md

 Below you will find highlights on the projects I've been working on over the years:

+If you would like to know more about my background please see the "About Me" tab :)
 ## Get in touch

 You can get in touch with me by sending me an [e-mail](mailto:...) or getting in touch on [LinkedIn](https://www.linkedin.com/in/rmagbagbeola/).